indexjoseph/IP-Analysis-Slack-Bot/README.md

 4. Make an ngrok acccount and install ngrok.exe at https://ngrok.com/download
 5. Enter your command line prompt and ensure that flask (https://pypi.org/project/Flask/) , slackeventsapi (https://pypi.org/project/slackeventsapi/), requests (https://pypi.org/project/requests/), and pathlib (https://pypi.org/project/pathlib/)

+### Requirements

+For general questions/issues about Slack API platform or its server-side, could you submit questions at https://my.slack.com/help/requests/new instead. :bow:

+Please read the [Contributing guidelines](https://github.com/slackapi/python-slack-sdk/blob/main/.github/contributing.md) and [Code of Conduct](https://slackhq.github.io/code-of-conduct) before creating this issue or pull request.
+By submitting, you are agreeing to those rules.

 ## APIs